 2. Supply Plenum

 In HVAC systems, the supply plenum is the space between the last heating or cooling element and the first air diffusion device.
-The plenum distributes the fresh air evenly to all of the diffusers in the space.
+The plenum distributes the fresh cool or warm air evenly to all of the diffusers in the space.

 The supply plenum box is typically a large box made of metal or fiberglass that is attached to the furnace or air handler.
-The plenum boxes have a series of holes or slots that the supply ducts connect to.
+The plenum boxes have a series of holes or slots, from where the cool or warm air passes through and connects the supply ducts.

 Benefits of supply plenum box:

-- One of the benefits of having a supply plenum in your HVAC system is that it can evenly distribute air throughout the space.
+- One of the benefits of having a supply plenum in your HVAC system is that it can evenly distribute cool or warm air throughout the space.
 This is especially beneficial in large spaces where there is a need for more uniform airflow.

 - Additionally, supply plenums can help to reduce noise levels by providing a buffer between the air source and the occupied space.